 2.2 Automise some key moments with work-flows

 For specific goals that you have in mind, workflows can prove useful and help you to fuel your contacts with very little content.
-For example, to manage the prospects gathered during a trade show or webinar, you can set up a simple workflow with two or three pieces of content encouraging your prospects to go and consume new information.
+For example, to manage the prospects gathered from a trade show or webinar, you can set up a simple workflow with two or three pieces of content encouraging your prospects to go and consume new information.

 - an article on the marketing flywheel, a subject that was mentioned during the conference.